MODELING the BC&G in S (1:64) Scale

 BC&G Caboose C-1

 In order to keep the model from appearing 'empty', a simple interior was included.
-The interior elements modeled include a sink, elevated water tank, conductor's desk, center cabinets and elevated seats, coal stove, coal bucket, bench and miscellaneous supplies.
+The interior elements modeled include a sink, elevated water tank, conductor's desk, center cabinets and elevated seats, coal stove, coal bucket, bench and miscellaneous supplies. the door on one end is modeled open to allow seeing the interior.
+A crewman by Arttista rides on the rear platform.

 This model of crane X-5 was scratchbuilt from styrene, brass, cardstock and scrapbox parts with a few cast details, like the generator on the roof, thrown in.
 The crane swivels on the chassis which started as an American Flyer caboose chassis.